 Imported CLI C# Extensions Members

 The CLI C# language defines an “extension member,” which commonly occurs in CLI libraries, along with some other CLI languages.
-In C# these are limited to instance methods.
+C# limits extension members to instance methods.

 C#-defined extension members are made available to F# code in environments where the C#-authored assembly is referenced and an open declaration of the corresponding namespace is in effect.
 However, some notable limitations apply: